ChamberZ1/cybertwit/README.md

 - [Help Net Security](https://www.helpnetsecurity.com/feed/) - enterprise-focused security news
 - [Cybersecurity Dive](https://www.cybersecuritydive.com/feeds/) - journalism + analysis for impactful trends
 - [NCSC (UK)](https://www.ncsc.gov.uk/information/rss-feeds) - official cyber guidance & news from UK National Cyber Security
-- Cyberwire Daily (heard from a MITRE employee)
+- Cyberwire Daily (heard from a MITRE employee) (no newsletter rss, only podcast, and I don't like the summary contents so I'm not going to include this)
 - SlashDot (heard from a MITRE employee)

+### Other
+- [red.anthropic.com](https://red.anthropic.com/) - no RSS feed available but I think the content is interesting.